esnet/netshell/README.md

 7. Follow the instructions in "NetShell Quickstart" above to load and run the base NetShell modules.

-8. To load the NetShell OpenDaylight bundle:
+8. To load the NetShell OpenDaylight AD-SAL bundle:

-        bundle:install mvn:mvn:net.es/netshell-odl/1.0-SNAPSHOT

-    There is a lightly-tested feature for this bundle (if we want to express dependencies, it would install those as well, but there aren't any listed yet):
+        feature:install netshell-controller
         feature:install netshell-odl